Sustainable fashion brands are leading the way in championing artisan made clothing.

-Micro business can be very hands on!
+Micro business people are hands on!

 I think this partly stems from the degree to which our culture celebrates bigness.
 Media tend to focus on the big players—the mega corporations and mergers that appear to dominate our economy.
 But the numbers actually tell a very different story according to a recent study by the Association for Enterprise Opportunity, a micro business trade group.
 (They consider any enterprise with fewer than five employees including the owner a micro business.)
-Here are just three of the more startling findings:
+Here are just three of their more startling findings:

 - Micro businesses make up 92% of all US businesses

 - Directly and indirectly they account for 41 million jobs

 - The biggest segment of micro businesses has less than $50K sales